To view Natural Hazard mapping layers for bushfire, flood and storm tides, or landslides visit the Redlands Coast Disaster Dashboard.

-Thorneside has a very limited bushfire risk, with only one small section of private property the backs onto the Thorneside Mobile Home Park being identified as having a moderate bushfire risk.
-Thorneside boarders Brisbane City along Tingalpa Creek and the land adjacent is identified as having a moderate bushfire risk.
+Thorneside has a very limited bushfire risk, with land surrounding the Wastewater Treatment Plant being identified has having medium to high bushfire risk.
+Thorneside borders Brisbane City along Tingalpa Creek and the land adjacent to this suburb, in Brisbane City, is identified as having a moderate to high bushfire risk.

-Properties adjacent bushland areas may be at risk of ember attack should there be a bushfire in the vicinity.
-During a wild fire, embers can travel up to 3 kilometres in front of a fire line which means residents need to be vigilant and be prepared.
-For more information about bushfire preparedness and what to do during a bushfire, visit the Queensland Rural Fire Service website and download the Bushfire Survival Plan – PREPARE.ACT.SURVIVE.
+Properties adjacent to bushland areas may be at risk of ember attack should there be a bushfire in the vicinity.
+During a wildfire, embers can travel up to 3km in front of a fire line which means residents need to be vigilant and be prepared.
+For more information about bushfire preparedness and what to do during a bushfire, visit the Queensland Fire and Emergency Service website to create your Bushfire Survival Plan.

 Flood Prone, Storm Tide

 The greatest impacts of storm tide would be felt by properties along the Tingalpa Creek in the area of the Esplanade, Railway Parade, Ferry Road and Thorneside Road, as well as those properties along the exposed foreshore area of Queens Esplanade.
-The potential for flooding along Tingalpa Creek is heightened during heavy rain events that cause releases to occur from the Leslie Harrison Dam.
-Dam managers closely monitor the water levels in the dam and ensure that dam releases do not coincide with storm tide events that would push water back up Tingalpa Creek.
+The potential for flooding along Tingalpa Creek is heightened during heavy rain events.
+Leslie Harrison Dam, which is situated approximately 6.5km inland from the mouth of the creek, is an un-gated dam, meaning that when it reaches 100 per cent capacity, water flows over the spillway into the lower reaches of Tingalpa Creek.

 Landslide Hazard mapping indicates that Thorneside has a limited risk of landslide.
 A small pocket of low to medium landslide hazard has been identified along the waterfront at the most northern point of Mooroondu Road and a second small pocket of low to medium risk identified between Ruth Street and Claremont Street.
 There are a limited number of residential properties in these areas that are impacted.

-The Redland Planning Scheme, through the Landslide Hazard Overlay attempts to mitigate the impacts of the landslide hazard by requiring more robust engineering for developments built within the identified landslide hazard areas.
+The Redland City Plan, through the Landslide Hazard Overlay attempts to mitigate the impacts of the landslide hazard by requiring more robust engineering for developments built within the identified landslide hazard areas.
 It is important for engineers and geologists to evaluate slope stability and any landslide threat during development assessments so that effective and timely remedial measures can be implemented.

-Thorneside receives its water supply from the Alexandra Hills Reservoir located at Hilltop Circuit, Alexandra Hills.
-The Alexandra Hills Reservoir services the Redland City’s northern suburbs via a pipeline network that is both gravity fed and pressurised.
+Thorneside receives its water supply from the Alexandra Hills Reservoir located at Alexandra Circuit.
+This reservoir services the Redland City’s northern suburbs via a pipeline network that is both gravity-fed and pressurised.
 The reservoir holds a mix of water from the Leslie Harrison Dam and the Herring Lagoon bore field on North Stradbroke Island.

-This is possible because the Alexandra Hills Reservoir connects to both the Leslie Harrison Dam and the Mt Cotton Reservoir at Tallow Wood Court, Mt Cotton.
-The Mt Cotton Reservoir is in turn connected to the Heinemann Road Reservoir, Mt Cotton which connects to both the South East Queensland Grid and North Stradbroke Island.
+This is possible because the Alexandra Hills Reservoir connects to both the Leslie Harrison Dam and the Mount Cotton Reservoir at Tallow Wood Court.
+The Mount Cotton Reservoir is in turn connected to the Heinemann Road Reservoir at Mount Cotton, which connects to both the SEQ Water Grid and North Stradbroke Island.

-Redland City is connected to the South East Queensland Water Grid via a pump station on Gramzow Road, Mt Cotton which allows water to be pumped to and from the city via the Heinemann Road Reservoir, Mt Cotton.
+Redland City is connected to the SEQ Water Grid via a pump station on Gramzow Road, Mount Cotton, which allows water to be pumped to and from the city via the Heinemann Road Reservoir.
 This network of reservoirs, pump stations and pipelines ensures that water can be moved around the network and that multiple water supplies are available to residents living in all areas Redland City.

 Thorneside’s power supply enters the city via an underground powerline along Rickertt Road that crosses Tingalpa Creek from Brisbane City.
-From this point, the vast majority of Thorneside is serviced by an overhead powerline network, as is consistent the longer established residential suburbs.
+From this point, the vast majority of Thorneside is serviced by an overhead powerline network, as it is consistent with the longer established residential suburbs of Redland City.

 Overhead powerlines are more susceptible to damage during severe weather which can result in power outages and fallen powerlines.
-Fallen powerlines oppose significant dangers to the community, be aware that any object in contact with powerlines could be live.
-The area is more dangerous in wet conditions as water is an excellent conductor.
+Fallen powerlines can cause significant dangers to the community, be aware that any object in contact with powerlines could be live.
+The area surrounding fallen powerlines is more dangerous in wet conditions, as sea and tap water are an excellent conductor of electricity.

-There is no domestic reticulated gas service within Redland City.
-Nor is there a gas main that runs through the suburb of Thorneside.
-There are however homes within the area that use gas bottles the service hot water systems and cooking appliances.
+There is no domestic reticulated gas service within Redland City and no gas main that runs through the suburb of Thorneside, however there are some homes within the area that use gas bottles to service hot water systems and cooking appliances.
 Residents are reminded to be diligent with the appropriate storage and maintenance of any gas bottles that they have located on their property.